-Table Base Information Population Approach Courses Mathedalawy Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) DDP analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5 percent of the construction cost.
-DDP did not have any capex that met the criteria of the template.
-DDP has interpreted that the capex required in the template is for the period 1 Jan 18 to 30 June 18.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Jource Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5 percent of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) DDP analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5 percent of the construction cost.
+DDP had capex that met the criteria of the template in 2017 and 2018.
+2017 and 2018: DDP extracted Description of works, Date recognised and Expenditure (\$ nominal) from the SAP FAMR.
+Mid-point Net Capital Expenditure Gross Up SAP FAMR Expenditure (\$ nominal) are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
+Mid Point Gross Capex = Capex × (1 + Rate of Return percentage) ^{0.5} The Rate of Return percentage input calculation methodology is further explained with the Recovered Capital Method above (refer to 'Rate of Return' item).
+DDP has interpreted that the capex required in the template is for the life to date basis for the pipeline.
+For the Jun18 disclosures, DDP interpreted that the capex required in the template only related to the period 1 Jan 18 to 30 Jun 18.